gbtami/pychess-variants/static/docs/intro.md

 **Capablanca Chess** - Play with the hybrid pieces, archbishop (B+N) and chancellor (R+N), on a 10x8 board

-**Gothic Chess / Trice's Chess** - Like Capablanca Chess but with a different starting setup

 **S-Chess / Seirawan Chess / SHARPER Chess** - Hybrid pieces, the hawk (B+N) and elephant (R+N) can enter the board after moving a back rank piece

 **Grand Chess** - Play with the hybrid pieces, archbishop (B+N) and chancellor (R+N), on a *grand* 10x10 board